Check Car Mileage

 When Purchasing a Car, Make Sure to Check for Mileage Rollback

-However, after a few weeks on the road, you are faced with costly repairs such as replacing shocks and struts, brake rotors, plugs, tires, fuel filters, and other draining fixes!
+However, after just a few weeks on the road, you could face expensive fixes–shocks and struts, brake rotors, spark plugs, tires, fuel filters, and other wallet-draining repairs.

 What Is an Odometer?

-An odometer is an instrument that records the total distance traveled by the vehicle.
-The term comes from two Greek words, "path" and "measure".
-You can check the mileage on a car from the dashboard.
-On cars with multi-informational displays, you may have to toggle between the display modes with the select knob to see the current reading.
+An odometer is an instrument that records the total distance traveled by a vehicle.
+The term comes from Greek words meaning "path" and "measure."
+You can check a car's mileage on the dashboard.
+On cars with a multi-information display, you may need to toggle display modes using a selector knob or steering-wheel controls to see the current reading.

-Before you do, it is essential to understand the basics of how a car odometer works to comprehend how vehicle odometer fraud takes place:
+Before you buy, it helps to understand the basics of how odometers work to see how vehicle odometer fraud can occur:

 Mechanical Odometers

-Mechanical odometers were the main type of odometer available for cars made in the 20th century, but they are increasingly becoming less common in newer models.
+Mechanical odometers were the main type used in cars built through much of the 20th century and are increasingly rare in newer models.

-If you were to take apart a manual speedometer, you’d find that the odometer is linked to the drive cable using a set of gears and motors that eventually turn the numbered dial that displays mileage.
+If you were to take apart a mechanical speedometer, you'd find the odometer linked to the drive cable by gears that turn the numbered drums displaying mileage.

-The unit had many moving parts, and analog odometers had to be perfectly calibrated to measure the distance traveled accurately.
-But the plastic gears that spun the odometer tended to wear out with use.
+Because the unit had many moving parts, analog odometers required precise calibration to measure distance accurately.
+Plastic gears that advanced the odometer could also wear over time.

 Digital Odometers